Football in Hungary

+"Mighty Magyars" Hungarian National Football team at the 1952 Summer Olympics.

 Football is the most popular sport in Hungary.
-Approximately 54% of the Hungarians are interested in football.

-The Hungarian Football Federation is the highest body of professional football in Hungary and was founded in 1901.
+Approximately 54% of Hungarians are interested in football.
+However, this was not always the case.
+Hungary’s acceptance of football began slowly and over time has been closely tied to corresponding political change in the country.
+The sport was once nearly banned in the country for being too dangerous, but, since the founding of the Hungarian Football Federation, Hungary has been recognized for historically lauded football.
 The Hungary national team has played in numerous international tournaments, including the inaugural football tournament in the Olympic Games (Stockholm 1912), nine World Cups, and four European Championships.
 Their greatest achievements are the three gold medals in the 1952, 1964 and 1968 Olympic Games, and the runner-up in the 1938 and 1954 World Cups.
 The team known as the Mighty Magyars was also the first non-British team to defeat England, 6–3 at Wembley in 1953.
 Months later, they defeated the English by a convincing 7–1 in Budapest in 1954, the worst defeat in the history of the English team.
+In recent years, Hungary has tried to regain their previous position in international football but has faced financial and logistical issues.

 History

+Origins

+The origin of football in Hungary has been attributed to multiple different people and processes.
+Some of the origin stories include that it was introduced by Károly Löwenrosen at the Millenium Exhibition after learning it abroad in England, or László Kosztovics who went to schools in England and wanted to play it back in his Hungarian home town, or Miksa Eszterházy who introduced the sport following his time as a Hungarian political representative abroad.
+All agree it was between 1870 and 1900.
+Another common origin story is that a typewriter salesman, Edward Shires, brought football to Hungary through his club of ex-pats in Vienna, however, evidence has been discovered that football was already being played by this point by day laborers.